Expansions of Eve Online: Ascension

-Ascension introduced Clone States, giving the game a freemium model.
+Ascension introduced the Clone States, giving the game a freemium model.
 Two clone states (Alpha and Omega) were created with Alpha clones being able to play for free while Omega clones would use the same subscription model as before.
-Ascension also saw the addition of more Upwell structures with an industrial focus called 'Engineering Complexes'.
+Ascension also saw the addition of more Upwell structures with an industrial focus called 'Engineering Complexes.
 Ascension saw a multitude of other changes such as an improved new player experience (NPE), a new fleet system involving Command Bursts, the Fitting Simulator, balances to the Rorqual and Tactical Destroyers as well as a few graphics and UI changes.